ipitio/closure/README.md

 ### Configuration

-When completing step 2 below, move everything in `examples/` out to the parent directory first.
+When configuring, move everything in `examples/` out to the parent directory first.
 The files to edit are:

 - `dhcp/*dhcp*`: optional DHCP server config, if you don't want to use Pi-hole for that
 - `resolv.conf`: optional DNS client config